76 Fabulous 1st Grade Science Projects That Little Learners Will Love

 This is an especially fun experiment during those chilly winter months.
 First, fill the can with ice and halfway with water.
 Then have the kids sprinkle salt in the can and cover the top.
 Finally, shake it and wait about three minutes for the frost to begin to appear.

-Blue tray covered in flour and small pebbles (First Grade Science Experiments)
+Blue tray covered in flour and small pebbles are the materials for a first grade science activity

 A Dab of Glue Will Do